linux-system-roles/firewall/README.md

 #### firewall_config

-This ansible fact shows the permanent configuration of of firewalld on the managed node in dictionary format.
-The top level of the fact is made up of three keys:
+This ansible fact shows the configuration of of firewalld on the managed node in dictionary format.
+The top level of the fact is made up of the following keys:

-* `default`
+* `default` - the default values
-* `custom`
+* `custom_permanent`, `custom` (deprecated) - the permanent settings not
+  including the defaults
+* `custom_permanent_with_defaults` - the permanent settings including the
+  defaults
+* `custom_runtime_with_defaults`, `current` (deprecated) - the runtime settings
+  including the defaults
+* `runtime_only` - the runtime settings not including the defaults
-* `default_zone`
+* `default_zone` - the default zone

-Each dictionaries custom and default have the keys:
+* `firewalld_conf` - the firewalld.conf settings
+* `fallback_default_zone`- the built-in default zone if there is no firewalld.conf

+For `default`, `custom_permanent`, `custom`, `custom_permanent_with_defaults`,
+`custom_runtime_with_defaults`, `current`, `runtime_only` - these are type
+`dict` - the key is one of the keywords in the following list.
+If `detailed: false`, then the value is a list of names e.g. list of zone names, list of service names.
+If `detailed: true`, then the value is a `dict` - the key is the name of the item e.g. the zone name, service name, etc. - and the value is the detailed information for that item e.g. for `zone`, it will list the ports, services, forward ports, etc. for that zone - for `service` it will list the ports and description for that service.

 * `zones`
 * `services`